chronot1995/dpu-devops-kit/roles/README.md

-# DPU PoC Kit Roles
+# DPU DevOps Kit Roles

 Each folder in this directory provides configuration and files to preform DPU or x86 configuration and administration tasks.